Updated on 1/11/2023

 Fear of intimacy in a relationship isn’t necessarily the result of not wanting to be close to others in your life.
 Rather, it’s more often an issue that stems from an inability to feel vulnerable.
-People who have a fear of intimacy may have experienced neglect, trauma, or abuse in their past that prevents them from fully opening up to and trusting others.
+People who have a fear of intimacy may have experienced neglect, trauma, or abuse in their past that prevents them from fully opening up to and trusting others, especially in an intimate relationship.

 What Are Intimacy Issues or a Fear of Intimacy?